Management Info Systems (MIS)

 MIS 4342 Fundamentals of Information Security (3)

-Pre-requisite(s): Grades of C or better in both MIS 3301 and 3320; only open to BBA students; BBA students must be admitted to the Business School in order to take this course
+Pre-requisite(s): MIS 3301 and 3320; only open to BBA students; BBA students must be admitted to the Business School in order to take this course

 This course provides students with a common body of knowledge in key information security knowledge domains.
 Topics include access controls; networks and telecommunications basics; cryptography; malicious attacks, threats, and vulnerabilities; monitoring and analysis; risk, response, and recovery; and security operations and administration.
 The course prepares entry-level professionals in both technical and non-technical disciplines with the key skills and concepts needed to contribute to the information security posture of their organization.